oguzkirazdiken/InvoiceAPI/README.md

 source env/bin/activate
 ```

-Change current working directory to the directory where requirements.txt is located and run the following cone in your shell.
+Change current working directory to the directory where requirements.txt is located and run the following code in your shell.

 ```python
 cd InvoiceApi